open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Collect` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

-`Collect` does not have any required parameters, however, individual language clients MAY choose to add parameters (e.g. callback, filter, timeout).
-Individual language clients MAY choose the return value type, or do not return anything.
+`Collect` does not have any required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add parameters (e.g. callback, filter, timeout).
+[OpenTelemetry SDK](../overview.md#sdk) authors MAY choose the return value type, or do not return anything.

 ### Periodic exporting MetricReader